chenchih/TechNote/PythonNote/Project_Youtube/PyTest_UnitTest/Readme.md

 ### Mock with fake database
 A mock object is a simulated object used in testing to isolate the component you're testing.

-In previous we store data in dictionary, and we know we can use get method.
-But what if we want to use the get method, but it's not implement yet.
-In this test will create a fake database, and will have a get method.
+Previous we store data in a dictionary, and we knew we could use `get` method.
+But what if we want to use the get method, but it's not implemented yet?
+This test will create a fake database and will have a get method.
-Just image if the get method is develope by other developer in our team and is not working yet, but you need to validate the unit test to make sure it work.
-In this situation we need to add get method to mock.
-To let the get method work, we need to mock, to stimulate get method work properly.
+Just image if the get method is developed by other developers in our team and is not working yet, but you need to validate the unit test to make sure it work.
+In this situation, we need to add `get` method to mock.
+To let the get method work, we need to mock, to stimulate `get` method to work properly.

->create a fake database that gave get method: `item_db.py`
+> create a fake database that gave get method: `item_db.py`
 ```
 class ItemDatabase:
     def __init__(self)->None: